UCUCDUH/pols_501_wi16/web/stories/index.md

     <td>Andreu</td>
     <td>Monday</td>
     <td>12:30&ndash;2:30 pm</td>
+	<td></td>
   </tr>
   <tr>
     <td>Jeff</td>
     <td>Tuesday</td>
     <td>2:30&ndash;3:30 pm</td>
+	<td><a href="https://uw.edu/maps/?smi">SMI 221B</a></td>
   </tr>
   <tr>
     <td>Jeff</td>
     <td>Friday</td>
     <td>3:30&ndash;4:30 pm</td>
+	<td><a href="https://uw.edu/maps/?smi">SMI 221B</a></td>
   </tr>
 </table>

+Instructions for Jeff's office hours:

+- Sign up for a slot on using Schedular in Canvas
+- Email me 24 hours prior to your appointment with what you would like to discuss

+These instructions will ensure that our time is efficiently spent and I can be of the most help to you.

 # Learning Objectives